JimmySkinnari/webshopMERN/README.md

 # Webshop MERN

 Trying out the MERN stack
-using react hooks & context api
+using React hooks & Context API

 ## Packages used: